andrewmk/music_remover/README.md

 # music_remover

-Remove music segments from an audio file.
+Remove 30 second music segments from an audio file (Desert Island Discs, I'm looking at you...).
 Takes about 2 minutes on an 'Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz' for a 35 minute audio file.

 # Requirements